Ethan Ampadu: Loan spells

+Leeds United

+On 19 July 2023, Ampadu joined Championship club Leeds United on a four-year contract, for a reported fee of £7m plus performance-related add-ons.
+On 6 August 2023, he made his debut for the club in a 2–2 draw against Cardiff City.
+On 7 January 2024, he scored his first two goals for Leeds United in a 3–0 win over Peterborough in a third round FA Cup tie.

+On 23 July 2024, Ampadu was named as the club's captain.

+As captain, during the 2024–25 season, Ampadu was promoted to the Premier League with Leeds and won the EFL Championship title.
+He also won the 2024-25 PFA Community Champion award for his community service work, which included community visits and participating in educational initiatives during the season.

 International career

 Ampadu plays internationally for the Wales national football team.
 He qualifies for Wales through his Welsh mother.
 He was previously also eligible to represent England, Republic of Ireland and Ghana.

 On 26 May 2017, at the age of 16, Ampadu was called into the senior Wales squad ahead of their World Cup qualifier with Serbia.
 He was called up again on 1 November 2017 for friendlies against France and Panama, and made his debut aged 17 on 10 November 2017 against France at the Stade de France, coming on as a 63rd-minute substitute for Joe Ledley in a 2–0 defeat.

 In May 2021, Ampadu was selected for the Wales squad for the delayed UEFA Euro 2020 tournament.
 On 20 June, in the 55th-minute of Wales' 1–0 defeat to Italy, he received a straight red card for a late challenge on Federico Bernardeschi, becoming the youngest player to receive one at the European Championships.
-In November 2022 he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.
+In November 2022, he was named in the Wales squad for the 2022 FIFA World Cup in Qatar.